-Federal and State Drug Possession Penalties and Sentencing
+Federal and State Drug Possession Penalties

 Federal lawmakers enacted mandatory minimum sentencing guidelines for drug offenses in 1986 in an attempt to target high-level distributors, although they also impact lower-level drug defendants.
 Most states have adopted a similar approach to drug sentencing.
 These fixed sentences are based on the type of drug, the weight of the drug and the number of prior convictions.

 For example, Kentucky, which has adopted similar mandatory minimum sentencing guidelines, has some of the toughest provisions.
 For simple possession, first offenders get 2 to 10 years in prison and a fine of up to $20,000.
 In contrast, California has some of the lightest drug possession sentences: between $30 and $500 in fines and/or 15 to 180 days in jail.

 Special Drug Courts